Ergodic robust maximization of asymptotic growth with stochastic factor processes: Introduction

-The work of Kardaras \& Robertson \cite{kardaras2021ergodic} makes important progress towards solving the question introduced by Fernholz.
-They take two inputs: \begin{enumerate}[noitemsep] \item a matrix valued function $\bar c_X(x)$, which serves as the instantaneous covariance matrix for $X$, \item a positive function $\bar p(x)$ with $\int_E \bar p = 1$, serving as the invariant density for $X$, i.e.~encoding stability. \end{enumerate} They consider an admissible class of laws $\Pi$ to be all measures under which \begin{enumerate}[noitemsep] \item $X$ is a continuous semimartingale with $\bar c_X(X_t)$ as its instantaneous covariance matrix, \item $\lim_{T \to \infty} \frac{1}{T} \int_0^T h(X_t)\, dt = \int_E h\bar p$ for any $h \in L^1(\bar p)$, \item the laws of $\{X_t\}_{t \geq 0}$ are tight. \end{enumerate} This class includes all measures with the specified covariance structure and specified stable behaviour, but the setup allows of course for drift uncertainty.
-The authors are then able to show that the robust optimal strategy is functionally generated and obtain a partial differential equation (PDE) characterization for the optimal function.
+The work of Kardaras \& Robertson \cite{kardaras2021ergodic} makes important progress towards solving the question introduced by Fernholz, in particular what is the particular role of functionally generated portfolios.
+They take two inputs: \begin{enumerate}[noitemsep] \item a matrix valued function $\bar c_X(x)$, which serves as the instantaneous covariance matrix for $X$, \item a positive function $\bar p(x)$ with $\int_E \bar p = 1$ serving as the invariant density for $X$, encoding stability. \end{enumerate} They consider the class of admissible models $\Pi$ to consist of all laws under which \begin{enumerate}[noitemsep] \item $X$ is a continuous semimartingale with $\bar c_X(X_t)$ as its instantaneous covariance matrix, \item $\lim_{T \to \infty} \frac{1}{T} \int_0^T h(X_t)\, dt = \int_E h\bar p$ for any $h \in L^1(\bar p)$, \item the family of laws of $X_t$, $t \geq 0$, is tight. \end{enumerate} This class includes all measures with the specified covariance structure and specified stable behaviour, but the setup allows of course for some drift uncertainty.
+The more assets we have the richer is the class of admissible models $\Pi$.
+The authors are then able to show that the robust optimal strategy is functionally generated and obtain a partial differential equation (PDE) characterization for the optimal generating function.
 They do this in a two-step procedure.
 First, the asymptotic growth rate is optimized over a class of functionally generated portfolios.
 For this class of strategies performance guarantees can be derived under any admissible measure.
 Secondly, an admissible worst-case measure $\widehat \P$ is constructed under which the functionally generated portfolio from the first step is growth-optimal over \emph{all} portfolios.
 With those two ingredients one can fully solve the min-max problem.
+This result is surprising in two ways: first general utility optimization problems have optimal strategies with at least some path dependence via the wealth process (which is a state variable), and, second, it is a priori not at all clear that there is a worst case model in our class $\Pi$, where the functionally generated portfolio is overall optimal.